After the Island, by Katy Ames

 “Ms…?”
 He raised an eyebrow even as his lips curved upward into a small, friendly smile.

 “Ms. Carter.
 Sadie.
-I’m part of the team helping to put on this event.”
+I’m leading the team for your event.”

 “Well, Ms. Carter.
 Sadie.
 It is a pleasure to see you.
 Again.”

-Sadie swallowed quickly, hoping her voice would come out at a normal octave.
+Sadie swallowed, hoping her voice would come out at a normal octave.
 “I’m afraid the hotel is putting the final touches on your room and you won’t be able to check in yet.”
-She cast a glance back at the front desk clerk who was very helpfully pounding away on his computer.
+She cast a glance back at the front desk clerk who was industriously pounding away on the computer.
 “I’ve given them fifteen minutes to rectify the situation.
 In the meantime, I’d be happy to give you a quick tour of the property, show you where everything is taking place over the next few days.”

 “Of course, Mr. Avery.
 Please….”
 Sadie let her voice drop off as she gestured towards the bar.
 A bizarre motion, she realized, as if she was granting him permission to join his colleagues.
 But if Jack found it odd, he made no sign of it.
-Instead, he paused while he pulled a small square of paper from his wallet, scratched something on the back with a pen, and handed it over to her.
+Instead, he paused while he pulled a small square of paper from his wallet, scribbled something on the back, and handed it over to her.

 Sadie plucked the paper from his fingers, careful not to brush his skin with hers.
 If she’d been less distracted she’d have realized it was a business card before staring at it for a second.
 She also would have realized what he’d written on the back.
 And, most likely, why.
 But with her brain still skittering over her odd reaction to his handshake, she looked blankly between the card and his face several times before he took pity on her.

 “My cell phone number.”
 Still, Sadie’s face remained blank.
-“If you pass it along to the front desk they can just text or call me.
+“If you pass it along to the front desk they can just call or text.
 When my room is ready.”

 Sadie closed her eyes, silently cursing her stupidity.
 It was, of course, the solution she would have proposed if her brain had been functioning even a little.
 But, no. It had momentarily abandoned her.
-And there she stood, mute, a blush creeping up her neck as she silently berated herself for being an idiot in front of one of her clients.
-She gave herself a small shake and hoped Jack didn’t notice.
+And there she stood, mute, a blush creeping up her neck as she mentally berated herself for being an idiot in front of one of her clients.

 It wasn’t a peculiar offer.
 It was something her team did for their VIP clients all the time.
 Sadie had lost count of the number of times they’d checked guests in and met them at their cars, escorting them straight up to their rooms like they were foreign dignitaries.
 But Jack seemed startled by it, his head starting a steady shake before she finished speaking.